palcode-oss/doc/README.md

 Don't attempt to carry out exploits on PalCode's cloud infrastructure — you must always act in accordance with relevant legislation, and we will report suspected attacks to authorities.

 Unfortunately, PalCode is currently too small to offer a bug bounty program.

+## License
+The MIT license applies to _all_ of PalCode's source code.
+Please see [LICENSE.md](https://github.com/palcode-oss/doc/blob/main/LICENSE.md).